Unexpected charges when signing up for NOW or starting a free trial

 Here’s when you might see authorisation charges on your account or bank statement:

-When you sign up for NOW TV, you might see multiple authorisation charges appear on your account.
+When you join NOW and create an account, you might see multiple authorisation charges appear on your account.

 Authorisation when starting a free trial

-After you’ve signed up for NOW TV, you might also see an authorisation charge any time you start a free trial for a NOW TV Pass you haven’t had before.
+After you’ve joined for NOW, you might also see an authorisation charge any time you start a free trial for a NOW Membership you haven’t had before.

 If you start multiple free trials at the same time, you could see separate authorisation charges for each free trial.

-Are you seeing unexpected monthly charges for NOW TV Passes you’ve cancelled, or for Passes you were unaware you had on your account?
+Are you seeing unexpected monthly charges for NOW Membership you’ve cancelled, or for a membership type you were unaware you had on your account?
 Read this article.